redesgtt/bcast_ids/README.md

 Wait for the requirements to download, it may take a while.
 Once they are downloaded, you are good to go!

 #### Preprocessing
-1. Firstly, make sure you are as a 'root' user and you fill up correctly the variables of config.txt file (`IFACE2`, `NET`, `EXCLUDE_MACS`...).
-Execute `./post.sh` in order to generate a dataset.
+1. Firstly, **make sure you are as a 'root' user** and you fill up correctly the variables of config.txt file (`IFACE2`, `NET`, `EXCLUDE_MACS`...).
+Execute `./post.sh` in order to generate training data.
 Remember that in this phase the variable `GENERATE_DATASET` should set to 'yes'.
 Keep this script running.
 If you want to run it at the background you can type `./post.sh &` at the command prompt.
 Network traffic is analized each 10 seconds by default (`POST` variable).
 2. The dataset is now generating and is growing over time.
 Type `tail -f dataset.csv` at the command prompt to observe it.
 3. It is time to make some kind of **cyberattacks to your own network**.
 If you are in a Wifi network, try to download any **network scanning tool in order to make outliers in the data**.
 For that, you can use your smartphone or tablet.
 There are plenty of them in the App Store (iOs) or Play Store (Android), i.e. [Net Analyzer](https://play.google.com/store/apps/details?id=net.techet.netanalyzerlite.an&hl=es_419).
-If want to use a distinct PC computer to perform cyberattacks, you can employ `nmap, arp-scan, netdiscover...` Make sure that the devices your perform the cyberattacks and BCAST_IDS are connected in the same network.
+If want to use a distinct PC computer to perform cyberattacks, you can employ `nmap, arp-scan, netdiscover...` or any network scanning tool you know.
+Make sure that the devices your perform the cyberattacks and BCAST_IDS are connected in the same network.
 4. Observe the data which is generated in the `dataset.csv`.
 Combine normal and abnormal entries.
 It is highly recommended that the dataset has 10.000-12.000 lines.
-6. At the same time, you can also see the .json files.
-Remember that, their time expiration can be modified in config.txt file through `UPDATE_TIME_JSON_HOUR`, `UPDATE_TIME_JSON_12HOURS`, `UPDATE_TIME_JSON_WEEK` and `UPDATE_TIME_JSON_MONTH` properties.
+6. At the same time you can also see the .json files.
+Remember that their time expiration can be modified in config.txt file through `UPDATE_TIME_JSON_HOUR`, `UPDATE_TIME_JSON_12HOURS`, `UPDATE_TIME_JSON_WEEK` and `UPDATE_TIME_JSON_MONTH` properties.

 #### Trainning
 ##### Automated training
 1. If there is no a Machine Learning model in the bcast_ids directory, the system can extract data patterns automatically from the data collected at `dataset.csv` so far, taking into account the countdown specified in `TIME_AUTOMATED_TRAINING`.
 Also, make sure `AUTOMATED_TRAINING` is set to 'yes'.
 Remember you can adjust the contamination parameter of the Isolation Forest algorithm in the config file (it is set to 'auto' by default).
-2. Once the countdown is over and if everything went as expected, a model will be created in the bcast_ids folder with the name 'model_iso_forest.bin' and the results could be checked at the file `training_messages.log`.
+2. Once the countdown is over and if everything went as expected, a model will be created in the bcast_ids folder with the name `model_iso_forest.bin` and the results could be checked at the file `training_messages.log`.
 Otherwise, an message error will appear at the aforementioned log file.
-3. You can use the notebook `Notebook - BCAST_IDS Lite Version.ipynb` in order to perform some visualizations of the data you are collected and the abnormal points in a three-dimensional space.
+3. Additionally, you can use the notebook `Notebook - BCAST_IDS Lite Version.ipynb` in order to perform some visualizations of the data you are collected and the abnormal points in a three-dimensional space.

 ##### Manual training
 1. You can use the script `./train_iso_forest.py` manually to extract patterns from the data collected in the file `dataset.csv`.
 Feel free to change the contamination parameter `-c`, that is the proportion of outliers in the dataset.
 Note that this value must be between 0 and 0.5.
-Analyze the outliers given by the algorithm.
+Analyze the outliers given by the algorithm (the will pop up at the screen after executing the training script)
 2. Soon afterward, a model will be generated with the name `model_iso_forest.bin`.
+Make sure that the model is located in the main project directory (./bcast_ids).
 3. Make some tests with the script `./predict_iso_forest.py` and verify the effectiveness of the Isolation Forest algorithm.
 4. You can use the notebook `Notebook - BCAST_IDS Lite Version.ipynb` in order to perform some visualizations of the data you are collected and the abnormal points in a three-dimensional space.

 #### Detection
-1. If the model has saved successfully and you have checked that the outliers detected by the algorithm are appropiate in the training phase, BCAST_IDS should predict anomalies on your network!
-If the algorithm detects any abnormal activity, it will be registered at `macs_abnormal_act.log`.
+1. If the model has saved successfully and you have checked that the outliers detected by the algorithm are appropiate in the training phase, BCAST_IDS should predict anomalies on your network using the monitoring data each `POST` seconds!
+If you wish, you can set `GENERATE_DATASET` to 'no' because we do not need saving the data in a file (the model was generated in the previous phase).
+It is up to you!
+So, if the algorithm detects any abnormal activity, it will be registered at `macs_abnormal_act.log`.
 Moreover if the system detects a new MAC in the network which was not in `tm-month.json`, it will be registered at `new_macs_detected.log`.
 2. Furthermore, a network capture will be saved if the algorithm detects any abnormal activity at the `./bcast_ids/forensic` directory.
 3. Finally, if you want to receive an email when an anomaly is detected, change `SEND_EMAIL` property to `yes` and complete the variables `MAIL_SERVER`, `PORT_MAIL_SERVER`, `SENDER_EMAIL` and `RECEIVERS_EMAIL` on your own.
 You can check the log file `email_messages.log` in order to visualize if an email was sent successfully or there was a problem.